 But even that’s probably low-balling it.

 One of the top five largest banks in Canada, CIBC, recently came out with a report estimating that Canada’s cannabis market could soon be worth as much as $10 billion.
-Others think the industry could grow into a $20 billion market within a few years.
+And when you factor in taxes, licensing fees, and marijuana-related tourism, Deloitte’s projected market above grows to over $20 billion within a few years.

 Basically, Canada’s cannabis economy is about to explode.